Christopher-Schulze/Torwell/docs/ProductionDeployment.md

 Get-AuthenticodeSignature Torwell84\torwell84.msi
 ```

-After a successful verification copy the package to the target system and
+After a successful verification copy the package to the target system.
-install it before enabling the service.

 ## Signing Release Artifacts